ayushmuniya/RateLimiterV2/README.md

 ## Sliding window log algorithm.
 It works as follows:

 The algorithm keeps track of request timestamps.
-Timestamp data is usually kept in cache, such as sorted sets of Redis [8].

 When a new request comes in, remove all the outdated timestamps.
 Outdated timestamps are defined as those older than the start of the current time window.